vladovichus/RunEnd3D/README.md

 job test game

-Controls: Left ot Right arrow keys, of A and D. Spacebar is for jump.
+Controls: Left ot Right arrow keys, or traditional A and D. Spacebar is for jump.

 Game is permanently making itself faster, velocity value is determined in "Player script" block in editor.